Healthcare IT Market

 Market Ranking

-Device and corporate IT companies, such as Koninklijke Philips N.V., GE Healthcare, Dell Technologies Inc., and Infor (owned by Koch Industries), are providing many of the larger Healthcare Organizations with integrated clinical systems, Imaging Informatics, materials ERP, and IT infrastructure.
-Although the above-mentioned corporations are leading the digitization of healthcare processes based on their comprehensive portfolio of solutions, there are several other corporations in the market, including eClinicalWorks, Veradigm LLC, Conifer Health Solutions, 3M, and Merative, which maintain their strong market stance based on their solutions related to the specific needs of healthcare operations rather than the general healthcare digitization platforms.
-These corporations provide solutions for ambulatory care enablement, revenue cycle management, population health, and clinical analytics.
+Device and corporate IT companies like Koninklijke Philips N.V., GE Healthcare, Dell Technologies Inc., Infor (Koch Industries), are providing many of the larger Healthcare Organizations with integrated clinical systems, Imaging Informatics, materials ERP, and IT infrastructure.
+Additionally, technology companies like SAS Institute Inc. and Inovalon, which are focused on analytics, are providing Healthcare IT services, and implementation companies like Cognizant, Wipro, and CitiusTech Inc. Although the above-mentioned corporations are leading the digitization of healthcare processes based on their comprehensive portfolio of solutions, there are several other corporations in the market, including eClinicalWorks, Veradigm LLC, Conifer Health Solutions, Solventum, and Merative, which maintain their strong market stance based on their solutions related to the specific needs of healthcare operations rather than the general healthcare digitization platforms.
+These corporations provide solutions for ambulatory care enablement, revenue cycle, population health, and clinical analytical solutions.

 Related Reports: